EQUATOR Centre UK

 - We have developed and maintain the central EQUATOR Network repository of all available guidelines and guidance on how to use them

 - We organise education and training events for researchers, research students, editors, and peer reviewers

-- We collaborate with like-minded organisations to raise reporting standards in the UK and beyond.
-We work with the UK Health Research Authority, Pan American Health Organisation, and Global Health Network
+- We collaborate with like-minded organisations to raise reporting standards in the UK and beyond, such as the UK Health Research Authority and the Pan American Health Organisation

 - We work closely with the Centre for Statistics in Medicine to research, evaluate, and develop measures to increase the use of reporting guidelines